expo/fyi/first-android-submission.md

 [<img src="./assets/first-android-submission/04-steps.png" width="800" />](./assets/first-android-submission/04-steps.png)

 5. You will be redirected to **Internal testing** page.
 Under **Testers**, click **Create email list**, provide a list of users to share the internal test release version of your app.
-After you've created the testers list, or selected a pre-existing one, click **Save**.
+After you have created the testers list, or selected a pre-existing one, click **Save**.

 [<img src="./assets/first-android-submission/05-create-email-list.png" width="800" />](./assets/first-android-submission/05-create-email-list.png)
 [<img src="./assets/first-android-submission/05-testing.png" width="800" />](./assets/first-android-submission/05-testing.png)